rockettheme/docs/Docs/magento/start/menu.md

 The **Customers** menu lets you manage information related to your customer base.
 This includes individual customer accounts, customer groups, and a list of all your customers currently online.

-This list even includes customers that aren't presently logged in.
-It is a great resource to use in the event you're considering taking down your site for maintenance but want to make sure you're not "turning the lights out" on a busy store.
+This list even includes customers that are not presently logged in.
+It is a great resource to use in the event you are considering taking down your site for maintenance but want to make sure you are not "turning the lights out" on a busy store.
 It can also be useful for troubleshooting and resolving customer service issues.

 ### Promotions